iLert/docs/integrations/topdesk/inbound.md

 ---
-description: Create alerts in iLert based on tickets from TOPdesk
+description: Create alerts in ilert based on tickets from TOPdesk
 ---

 # TOPdesk Inbound Integration

-With the iLert TOPdesk integration, you can create alerts in iLert based on TOPdesk event such as tickets or calls.
+With the ilert TOPdesk integration, you can create alerts in ilert based on TOPdesk event such as tickets or calls.

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

 ### Create a TOPdesk alert source <a href="#create-alert-source" id="create-alert-source"></a>